 Once you have downloaded Flash, (You must use MX or higher for editing) you will need to move any ".fla" files out of the "flash" folder and into the main website folder.
 Open the ".fla" file that you wish to edit.
 Do not edit the ".swf" files.

-IMPORTANT: You will have to double click the boxes, then select them to be able to edit the font and colors.
+Double click the boxes, then select them to edit the font and color.

-Then to return, double click outside of the stage and edit the next item by turning on and unlocking it's layer, then double clicking the holder.
+To return after an edit, double click outside the stage and edit the next item by turning on and unlocking it's layer, then double clicking the holder.

 If you are adding new lines or text boxes to the Flash animation, and are also adding these lines to the flash.txt, be sure to embed the fonts in the new added items.
 See the Flash help for details on embedding fonts.
 If you are not using the flash.txt for these new lines then you can skip this step.